rakrkracker/digit-recognizer/README.md

 ## Evaluation
 The classification confusion matrix shows that most of the digits were handeled correctly, with low false classification (mostly below 1%).
-There worst classification rate by far was for the digit 9, which was identified as 4 0.91% of the times.

 ![confusion matrix](https://github.com/rakrkracker/digit-recognizer/blob/master/images/conf_matrix.png)